ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     This is a normal PDF document with no usage restrictions whatsoever.
 If it is not being changed in any way, it can be used together with its journal to undo / redo operations or continue updating.

+  .. method:: IsStream

+    PDF only: Check whether the object represented by :data:`xref` is a :data:`stream` type.
+Return is *False* if not a PDF or if the number is outside the valid xref range.

+    :arg int xref: :data:`xref` number.

+    :returns: *true* if the object definition is followed by data wrapped in keyword pair *stream*, *endstream*.

   .. attribute:: Outline